 Why Do Offenders Use Cloned Number Plates?

-There could be multiple reasons to clone a car; they use cloned number plates on stolen vehicles to hide their identity, perform a criminal activity like fuel theft, or use it as a getaway car.
-Other reasons people do this is to avoid speeding tickets, parking fines, toll, and congestion charges.
-A cloned car, especially with the same make and model as the genuine vehicle, is hard to be recognised by the Police.
+A cloned car, especially with the same make and model as the genuine vehicle, is hard to be recognised by the police.
 Why?
 Because the Automated Number Plate (ANPR) cameras just inspect the registration number of a vehicle.
-The purpose of ANPR cameras is to observe traffic crimes like speeding, tax, MoT, insurance, etc. The cameras cannot carry out stolen number plates check.
+The purpose of ANPR cameras is to observe traffic crimes like speeding, tax, MOT, insurance, etc. The cameras cannot carry out stolen number plates check.

 How Is It Possible For Criminals To Copy My Number Plate?

-There is another easy way to duplicate your number as well; simply steal it off from the car.
+There is another easy way to duplicate your number; simply steal it from the car.
 The lawbreakers these days use social media for this purpose.
 They surf the social sites for different car pictures people post on their pages.
-These pics tell them the number plate, colour, make, and model of the vehicle.
+These pictures tell them the number plate, colour, make, and model of the vehicle.
 The criminals use this information for car cloning.
 It is wise not to post your vehicle pictures online.

 What Should I Do If My Car Has Been Cloned?